infranodus/datasets/README.md

 - [Arxiv Research Papers](databases/arxiv-graph-theory-filtered.json) contains a list of research papers on graphs extracted from [https://www.kaggle.com/datasets/Cornell-University/arxiv](https://www.kaggle.com/datasets/Cornell-University/arxiv).
 You can generate your own extract from the Arxiv file by using our python script [filter_graph_papers.py](databases/filter_graph_papers.py) — this script will prompt you for the categories and the keywords to look for in that file.
 Edit the python script if you'd like to filter a file with a different name, otherwise it will look for the file `arxiv-metadata-oai-snapshot.json` which is the default name of the file provided by Cornell university in their Kaggle dataset archive.

+- [Visual Text Analysis Companies](databases/visual_text_analysis_companies.csv) — this CSV file contains a list of the companies operating in the visual text analysis field, their USPs, strengths and weaknesses, as well as the keywords related to their expertise.
+Can be used for competitive analysis as described in this tutorial: [https://support.noduslabs.com/hc/en-us/articles/22905603668636-Competitive-Analysis-Mapping-How-to-Visualize-Expertise-Networks-and-Find-Strategic-Gaps](https://support.noduslabs.com/hc/en-us/articles/22905603668636-Competitive-Analysis-Mapping-How-to-Visualize-Expertise-Networks-and-Find-Strategic-Gaps)

 ## License

 All datasets are provided as-is and are subject to the license of the original source.